ClusterHQ/flocker/INSTALL.rst

 Server
 ------

-The only supported node system is fedora 20.
+The only supported node system is Fedora 20.

 Fedora
 ^^^^^^